 When implementing compliant pivots their on-axis rotational stiffness was compared to the off-axis stiffness in z-direction.
-As it was thought that the ratio between load capacity to rotational stiffness would be a good indication on how suitable this concept would be.
-In reality the axial stiffness must simply be as high as possible, as long as rotational stiffness is low enough such the slipper will not be lift from the guiding surface.
+It was decided that the ratio between load capacity to rotational stiffness would be a good indication on stability of the concept.
+In reality the axial stiffness must simply be as high as possible, as long as rotational stiffness is low enough such that the slipper will not be lift from the guiding surface.
 From this comparison of ratios the cross flexure came out as a promising candidate.
-The alternatives were seen as complex therefore the cross flexure was chosen as compliant pivot due to their relative ease to implement.
-However, as concluded they proved to be limiting in both ability to carry axial loads and due to internal stress build up as a result of rotation.
+The alternatives had a less favourable ratio and were seen as too complex, therefore the cross flexure was chosen as compliant pivot due to its relative ease to implement.
+However, they proved to be limiting in both ability to carry axial loads and due to internal stress build up as a result of rotation.